Nischala258/Nischala_LanGraph_MAT496/README.md

 We learn how to use checkpointers like SQlite which writes the conversations to the database in the system, which saves it in the external memory.

 **Tweaks:** Changed the model to Gemini and GoogleAI.
 Changed the thread id and messages.
 Changed the model in studio file as well.

+# Module 3
+## Lesson 1:
+We learn how to stream in two different ways.
+Values which stream the full state of the node and Updates which streams only the updates that are made to the node.
+We learn about .astream which the asynchronous version of streaming which streams model output as they are being generated.

+**Tweaks:** Changed the model from openAI to GoogleAI and Gemini.
+Made changes in the messages and ids.